-118 The CSPE mission met LIGs in Prey Veng province, which had been supported by RPRP and which after project closure had simplified the paperwork and abolished the written business plans.
+&lt;sup>118 The CSPE mission met LIGs in Prey Veng province, which had been supported by RPRP and which after project closure had simplified the paperwork and abolished the written business plans.
 Instead they interviewed the borrower about the purpose; all business was allowed, weddings and similar not.

-119 President's Report, 3 April 2012

-120 According to the General Directorate of Agriculture, MAFF, there are some 1,000 CEWs in the country funded by different projects (including non-IFAD).
+President's Report, 3 April 2012 According to the General Directorate of Agriculture, MAFF, there are some 1,000 CEWs in the country funded by different projects (including non-IFAD).

-extension workers (VEWs)121 and/or VAHWs.122 Support for VAHWs has been a common element in the portfolio and but they are often not provided with refresher training, good diagnostic backstopping, technical supervision and good vaccines.
-If they fail to generate an attractive income from the fees they charge their neighbours, they often stop serving as VAHWs.
-In RULIP, building a group of VEWs was difficult as they lacked capacity (most likely also due to lower capacity in project provinces compared to other provinces) and incentives.
+VEWs are usually former village livestock assistants who have received some training in crops but suppose to live from charging for livestock services.
+RULIP design included support to VEWs to take over the role of CEWs, but it was discontinued the lower capacity of the VEWs and a lack of incentive for them to remain active (RULIP PPE).

+122 According to MAFF, it is estimated that there are about than 15,000 VAHWs and 10,000 VEWs.

-- 139. PADEE has been piloting a different approach for "farmer-to-farmer" learning based on a study tour to Thailand in collaboration with an IFAD regional grant programme Routasia with PROCASUR, with "community learning centres" - basically at the farms of advanced and skilled farmers opened for other farmers to visit and learn from, against a fee.
-This may present an innovative approach but more research is needed to assess the effectiveness, efficiency and sustainability. - 140.
+PADEE has been piloting a different approach for "farmer-to-farmer" learning based on a study tour to Thailand in collaboration with an IFAD regional grant programme Routasia with PROCASUR, with "community learning centres" - basically at the farms of advanced and skilled farmers opened for other farmers to visit and learn from, against a fee.
+This may present an innovative approach but more research is needed to assess the effectiveness, efficiency and sustainability.

 The projects have provided the provincial departments (PDAFF, PDoWA, and rural development) and sub-national administrations with opportunities for "learning by doing".
 This was done mainly through support for facilitation (transport, per diem etc.) and staff training: basically, the portfolio has not included any systematic and comprehensive capacity building support.
 The commune councils have been involved in village orientation meetings, farmer selection and group formation, solution of problems in groups, and monitoring agricultural training and other development activities such as: annual social audit or public hearing on GRF activities.
-Impact on these institutions is discussed in the section on rural poverty impact. - 141.
+Impact on these institutions is discussed in the section on rural poverty impact.

 The support for investments in rural infrastructure has overall achieved the physical targets while also contributing to the decentralization process.
 In particular the portfolio (CBRDP, RPRP and TSSD) has made contribution to upgrading rural roads (a total of 2,686 km in three projects, see also table (b) in annex XI) which have improved access to markets and services, as observed during the CSPE field visits.
 After the MTR CBRDP, the prioritization and implementation oversight for rural road works was transferred from provincial level to the newly elected commune councils.
-However, there have been issues of quality and operation and maintenance, the latter especially in view of (perhaps unexpected) heavy traffic on rehabilitated roads.123 - 142.
+However, there have been issues of quality and operation and maintenance, the latter especially in view of (perhaps unexpected) heavy traffic on rehabilitated roads.
+123

 Summary.
 Overall the portfolio performance with regard to the effectiveness criterion is assessed as moderately satisfactory (4).
 This considers the mixed performance in achievement of outreach targets and variations in contributions to the development objective and in achieving targeted outcomes of components and sub-components.
 The projects contributed to improving agricultural production practices by the target group, but some weaknesses in training and extension approaches especially in earlier projects compromised the effectiveness and outcomes.
 GRFs are likely to have supported the adoption of improved agricultural technologies, but this linkage and the importance has declined with the context change such as the increased MFI services and remittances.
 All projects in the evaluated sample are rated moderately satisfactory (4) for this criterion, except for PADEE which is assessed as satisfactory (5).